 Packing lunch for school seems to always be a huge pain for me.
 It takes a while to pack in the morning when we are already rushing to get out the door.
 Plus, most of the time the kids come home with half their lunch not eaten.
 I especially noticed if I send kids with sandwiches all the bread would be left over.
 What a waste of bread.
 I started to wonder why do I even bother sending them with sandwiches.
 Then one day my mother in law made cute kid friendly kabobs and I realized that was my answer.
-Lunch Kabobs
+Check out these great back to school lunch kabobs.

-The lunch kabobs are very versatile and can be made with a huge variety of items to please any kids.
+The kabobs for school lunches are very versatile and can be made with a huge variety of items to please any kids.
 I start out with some type of lunch meat.
-Whatever your kids like best and roll it up onto a toothpick.
+Whatever your kids like best and roll it up onto a toothpick or skewer.

 Next I cut up some type of cheese for the other end of the toothpick.
 I have used cheddar, string cheese and Babybel cheese.
 However, any hard type of cheese will work.